allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 ##Squadron Mode

-This mode is enabled by a switch in the first row of the main window.
+This mode is enabled by a switch in the header of the Main Window.
 When enabled, a squadron ID selector appears, allowing you to change the designation of the current ship.

 All ships assigned to the same squadron (with TCA enabled) will respond simultaneously on most of the commands you execute through the TCA window or keyboard.
 The exception being the Macros.
 When a command is executed in a squadron the on-screen message is displayed.